Dragoș Pîslaru: Member of the European Parliament

 In the European Parliament, Pîslaru serves on the Committee on Labor and Social Affairs (EMPL) where he is the Coordinator of the Renew Europe Group, the Committee on Economic and Monetary Affairs (ECON), and on the Committee on Industry, Research and Energy (ITRE).

 Pîslaru is the parliament's rapporteur on the Support Program for Reforms, with a budget of 25 billion euros.
 He is also part of the working group within the ECON Committee dedicated to joining the euro zone.
 He is a rapporteur for the Renew Europe group on the implementation of the Pan-European Personal Pension Product (PEPP), as well a rapporteur for the implementation of the European Fund for Strategic Investments.

 Pîslaru is also a "shadow" rapporteur on two other files: the Invest EU program file, with a budget of 38 billion euros and the file on the coordination of social security systems at European level.

 In addition to his committee assignments, Pîslaru is part of the delegation of the European Parliament for relations with Japan and a substitute for the delegation for relations with the United States of America.
 He is also a member of the MEPs Against Cancer group.

+In 2024, Pîslaru was the winner of the "Youth Champion" award at The Parliament Magazine's annual MEP Awards.